Download Full Text (2.2 MB)

 Civil and Environmental Engineering

 Prodanovic, Predrag and Simonovic, Slobodan P., "Dynamic Feedback Coupling of Continuous Hydrologic and Socio-Economic Model Components of the Upper Thames River Basin" (2007).
 Water Resources Research Report.
-Book 16.
+16.